ben-southpaw/fats-cradle/gotchas.md

 - Wait for component mount before accessing bound elements

 - Clean up any event listeners or timeouts in onDestroy

+## WebGL Setup and Debugging

+1. When using WebGL with Svelte, ensure all helper functions (createShader, createProgram, etc.) are defined before they're used in the setup function
+2. Always add the `?url` suffix to image imports when they'll be used as textures
+3. WebGL context creation should be wrapped in try-catch blocks to handle potential failures gracefully
+4. Use a debug logging system to track WebGL initialization steps and catch issues early
+5. When falling back from WebGL2 to WebGL1, maintain consistent context attributes

+## Multitext Particle System

+1. Multitext particles require specific configuration separate from regular particles
+2. Image dimensions should fall back to the source image dimensions if not explicitly set
+3. When handling multiple particle types (multitext vs regular), always check the particle type before applying configurations
+4. Edge detection for particle placement should consider both the particle type and the image data
+5. Maintain separate density and offset configurations for edge vs fill particles

 ## Particle System Requirements